jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 x-y
             )

-  the terminal responds with an :doc:`/exceptions/AttributeError`
+  the terminal shows an :doc:`/exceptions/AttributeError`

   .. code-block:: python